ljunggren/boozang-docs/README.md

 ## Testing patterns

 We are therefore trying to do the same work for test automation, string a particular automation problem and providing an example template on how to solve it using Boozang.
-As there are not much literature around this to lean on, this will be a work-in-progress.
+As there isn't much literature around this to lean on, this will be a work-in-progress.

 ## How to read this section